JSaurav0409/React/11reduxtoolkitTodo/NOTES.md

 - **Folder Structure:**

-  - Create a `reducers` folder.
+  - Create a `reducers` folder .
 Inside this folder, organize slices into separate folders.
   - Use the `createSlice` function from `@reduxjs/toolkit` to create the slices.
   - And here we are also usning the `nanoid` method to generate the unique id's.